Ping IPv4 Address Instead of IPv6 in Windows 11/10 CMD

 Published by Nyau Wai Hoe - Updated on

 When you’re trying to fix network issues, sometimes you need to send a ping to an IPv4 address instead of an IPv6 one.
 But, it’s not always a walk in the park because you might end up pinging an IPv6 address by mistake.
-This guide will help you through pinging IPv4 and IPv6 addresses using the command prompt in Windows 11 or 10, and answer some common questions you might have.
+This guide will show you how to ping IPv4 and IPv6 addresses using the command prompt in Windows 11 or 10, and answer some common questions you might have.

 Also see: How to Ping IPv6 Address in Windows 11